opencv/opencv/modules/imgproc/doc/filtering.rst

 ===============

 Functions and classes described in this section are used to perform various linear or non-linear filtering operations on 2D images (represented as
-:func:`Mat` 's), that is, for each pixel location :math:`(x,y)` in the source image some its (normally rectangular) neighborhood is considered and used to compute the response.
-In case of a linear filter it is a weighted sum of pixel values, in case of morphological operations it is the minimum or maximum etc. The computed response is stored to the destination image at the same location
+:func:`Mat`'s).
+It means that for each pixel location :math:`(x,y)` in the source image (normally, rectangular), its neighborhood is considered and used to compute the response.
+In case of a linear filter, it is a weighted sum of pixel values.
+In case of morphological operations, it is the minimum or maximum values, and so on.
+The computed response is stored in the destination image at the same location
 :math:`(x,y)` .
-It means, that the output image will be of the same size as the input image.
-Normally, the functions supports multi-channel arrays, in which case every channel is processed independently, therefore the output image will also have the same number of channels as the input one.
+It means that the output image will be of the same size as the input image.
+Normally, the functions support multi-channel arrays, in which case every channel is processed independently.
+Therefore, the output image will also have the same number of channels as the input one.

 Another common feature of the functions and classes described in this section is that, unlike simple arithmetic functions, they need to extrapolate values of some non-existing pixels.
-For example, if we want to smooth an image using a Gaussian
+For example, if you want to smooth an image using a Gaussian
-:math:`3 \times 3` filter, then during the processing of the left-most pixels in each row we need pixels to the left of them, i.e. outside of the image.
-We can let those pixels be the same as the left-most image pixels (i.e. use "replicated border" extrapolation method), or assume that all the non-existing pixels are zeros ("contant border" extrapolation method) etc.
+:math:`3 \times 3` filter, then, when processing the left-most pixels in each row, you need pixels to the left of them, that is, outside of the image.
+You can let these pixels be the same as the left-most image pixels ("replicated border" extrapolation method), or assume that all the non-existing pixels are zeros ("contant border" extrapolation method), and so on.
-OpenCV let the user to specify the extrapolation method; see the function  :func:`borderInterpolate`  and discussion of  ``borderType``  parameter in various functions below.
+OpenCV enables you to specify the extrapolation method.
+For details, see the function  :func:`borderInterpolate`  and discussion of the  ``borderType``  parameter in various functions below.

 .. index:: BaseColumnFilter